1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Temp extra annotation Rise fall T.D Lysenko.md

 “..
 I repeat for clarity: Darwinists are for and not against genetics; Darwinists are not against genetics, but they are against the fascist distortion of genetics and fascist utilization of genetics for political aims,”  (Medvedev and Lerner, p.
 50)

 “In  reality, fascism was afraid of the real scientific enetics: in  Hitler’s Germany a number of genetics istitutes were closed,  and outstanding German geneticists were orced to leave  their native land”  (Medvedev and Lerner, p.
 50)

+“But you proceed from immutability of genes and of the
+nature of plants.””
+(Medvedev and Lerner, p.
+59)